humhub/humhub/protected/humhub/docs/guide/theming-index.md

 ``Note: ``  There is an difference between yii´s normal widget theme handling!

 ---

+## Edit CSS
+If you want to create a new theme or just want change some details, we recommend to dublicate the standard HumHub theme (duplicate and rename the folder) and make your changes there.
+This is still not even easier to start this is also important when you do updates later.
+Because all changes you did directly at the HumHub Theme will be override by an update.

+At the **/themes/yourtheme/css/** folder you will find the compressed **theme.css** and a **theme.less** file.
+The easiest way is to edit the *.less file and compile then the css file.

+At the first lines in the **theme.less** file you will find the color variables.
+If you just want to change the colors to adapt HumHub to your CI, simple change the color codes there and complie the *.less file.

+### Modules
+So that every module adobt the colors from the actually installed theme, you will find color classes for font, border and background colors of every bootstrap style.
+So if you build a module, just add the specific classes to the html elements you want to style.

 ## Custom CSS
 If your theme is activated, you have to tell **HumHub**, where to find new **CSS** or **JavaScript** files.
 To do that, you have to copy the **head.php** from: